peerlinks/peerlinks/protocol.md

 hash = HASH(Content)[:32]
 ```

-Maximum text length of `json` in UTF-8 characters MUST be enforced and is:
+Maximum text length of `json` in UTF-8 codepoints MUST be enforced and is:
 * Unlimited for `chain.length == 0`
 * `262144` for `chain.length == 1`
 * `8192` for `chain.length == 2`